tichzvidzayi/OpenBarTab/README.md

 # In Addition/ Improvements App
 - can use TypeScript to avoid common errors
 - use testing frameworks like Jest for testing
-- can export a receipt as a pdf or email receipts
+- can export a receipt as a PDF or email receipts
 - can optionally, enter the number of people who will split the total bill